-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based According to NA-10: Housing Needs Assessment, housing cost-burden is the most Rental Assistance significant housing problem in the city.
-The District of Columbia is currently (TBRA) experiencing significant pressure to accommodate an unprecedented increase in population growth over the last few years.
+Market Characteristics that will influence the use of funds available for housing type According to NA-10: Housing Needs Assessment, housing cost-burden is the most significant housing problem in the city.
+The District of Columbia is currently experiencing significant pressure to accommodate an unprecedented increase in population growth over the last few years.
 This growth has brought revitalized neighborhoods, safer streets, and more retail options, but also a surge in housing costs.
 Lower income household budgets are becoming increasingly stressed, as much of the District's unsubsidized affordable housing stock is vulnerable to market rate cost increases.
 Even for households with a Housing Choice Voucher, high market-rate rents in most neighborhoods are higher than HUD-Housing Fair Market Rate Rents, which limits their ability to find adequate housing.
-TBRA for Non- Supportive services required by many special needs populations add a layer of Homeless Special complexity and cost of buildings that serve special needs populations.
-In the Needs District's high-cost market, units restricted to special needs populations require a heavy subsidy for affordable units and requisite services that layers local and federal grants and loans, tax credits, and housing vouchers.
+Supportive services required by many special needs populations add a layer of complexity and cost of buildings that serve special needs populations.
+In the District's high-cost market, units restricted to special needs populations require a heavy subsidy for affordable units and requisite services that layers local and federal grants and loans, tax credits, and housing vouchers.
 TBRA would add another layer of funding to help special needs populations find safe, stable housing that meets their needs; and in emergency situations, such as the placement of victims of domestic violence, tenant-based rental assistance would allow for rapid placement away from dangerous situations.